The new album from Graham Parker & the Goldtops on "Coke Bottle Clear" vinyl.

 In the 21st century, Parker has turned polymath.
 Long admired for his lyrical sophistication, the songwriter has made the leap to literature with the short story collection Carp Fishing On Valium and the novel The Other Life of Brian (recently republished under its original title The Tylacine's Lair).
 Likewise unsurprising given the man's onstage charm and facility with character sketches, he's shown up onscreen as an actor, often in collaboration with writer/director/producer Judd Apatow.
 Far from distracting from Parker's musical work, these multidisciplinary excursions have, if anything, reignited his drive as a songwriter and performer.
 His turn as himself in Apatow's 2012 film This Is Forty dovetailed with the miracle reformation of The Rumour, which yielded two albums – Three Chords Good and Mystery Glue – hailed by critic Stephen Thomas Erlewine as "the rare reunion that simultaneously looks back while living in the present."

 The reformed band would again dissipate, but Parker's ambitions and creative drive remained undimmed.
 Against the backdrop of recorded and onstage celebrations of the 40th Anniversary of Squeezing Out Sparks, Graham has been crafting new material and pursuing a new direction.
 It was first heard on his 2018 debut for the UK's 100% Records, Cloud Symbols, introducing the new backing band The Goldtops and highlighted by the return of the Rumour Brass.
-The new renaissance gains even more momentum as Big Stir Records welcomes Parker to our roster with the new album Last Chance To Learn The Twist.
-On the other side of an uncharacteristic break from the road in deference to the global pandemic, Graham Parker has delivered an eclectic, reflective stew of soul, rock and blues fusions bursting with tasty, rootsy grooves and shot through with (as one song title has it) “Wicked Wit” in his classic style.
+The new renaissance gained even more momentum as Big Stir Records welcomed Parker to our roster with the acclaimed album Last Chance To Learn The Twist.
+On the other side of an uncharacteristic break from the road in deference to the global pandemic, Graham Parker delivered an eclectic, reflective stew of soul, rock and blues fusions bursting with tasty, rootsy grooves and shot through with (as one song title has it) “Wicked Wit” in his classic style.

 The new album from GRAHAM PARKER & THE GOLDTOPS, on CD in a a Digipak.